C-World: A Computer Use Agent Environment Creator: Agent Framework

-We use the LLM to play two roles in the agent for long- and short-term decision making:

-\paragraph{The Actor.} The Actor functions as the execution engine following the ReAct paradigm~\cite{yao2022react}.
-It operates in a step-wise manner that invokes the tool and then executes it based on the context and current state.
+Long-horizon tasks in C-World require agents to coordinate many interdependent sub-goals across dozens of steps.
+Purely zero-shot execution often fails due to premature termination and poor error recovery.
+As shown in Table~\ref{tab:turn1_statistics}, even models that perform well in the first turn can degrade significantly over long horizons without sustained guidance, motivating the need for explicit planning and feedback throughout execution.
+To this end, we adopt a \emph{planner--actor} decomposition where both roles are instantiated by the same LLM.

-\paragraph{The Planner.} The planner maintains a holistic view of the task and continuously tracks the Actor’s execution progress.
-Before execution begins, the planner explicitly decomposes the user intent into a reference sub-goal graph.
-During execution, it compares the Actor's trajectory against this graph.
-If the Actor deviates, the planner intervenes with feedback to force alignment.
+The \textbf{Planner} receives the task instruction and decomposes it into a reference sub-goal graph before execution begins.
+During execution, it tracks progress by comparing the Actor's trajectory against this graph, intervening with corrective feedback when the Actor deviates or stalls.